raphtlw/symbit/README.md

 ### Linux + MacOS

 For Linux and MacOS, it's super easy.
-You just have to open up a terminal in the directory you downloaded the latest version of Symbit from and do `./symbit-linux` and hit enter to run the program.
+You just have to open up a terminal in the directory you downloaded the latest version of Symbit from and do `./symbit-linux` and hit enter (or `./symbit-macos`) to run the program.
 If it doesn't work, you need to give it executable permissions.
-To do so, just type `chmod +x symbit-linux` in the terminal and hit enter.
+To do so, just type `chmod +x symbit-linux` (or `chmod +x symbit-macos`) in the terminal and hit enter.

 ### Windows